mattermost/docs/source/messaging/sending-receiving-messages.rst

 Select the **More Actions** link next to a message that you've sent.

 .. image:: ../images/more-actions.png
-   :alt: More actions you can take on Mattermost messages
+   :alt: More actions you can take with your messages

 Select **Edit** to edit your own messages.
 Message edits do not trigger new @mention notifications, desktop notifications, or notification sounds.